Augsburg Interim: The Interim

-The attempt by the emperor to devise a formula to which both Catholics and Protestants of Germany could subscribe was objected to outright by the Catholic Electors, the prince-bishops and the pope even before the decree was published.
-Therefore, as a decree, the Interim applied only to the Protestant princes, who were given just 18 days to signify their compliance.
+The attempt by the emperor to devise a formula to which both Catholics and Protestants of Germany could subscribe was objected to outright by the Catholic Electors, the prince-bishops and the Pope even before the decree was published.
+Charles had intentionally kept the text of the document from the Pope and his representatives, making it available to a papal nuncio less than an hour before it was read out to the Diet and subsequently published.The Pope, of course, would have preferred to be consulted first Therefore, as a decree, the Interim applied only to the Protestant princes, who were given just 18 days to signify their compliance.

-Although Philip Melanchthon, a friend of Luther and co-architect and voice of the Reformation movement, was willing to compromise on those issues for the sake of peace, the Augsburg Interim was rejected by a significant number of Lutheran pastors and theologians.
+Although Philip Melanchthon, a friend of Luther's and co-architect and voice of the Reformation movement, was willing to compromise on those issues for the sake of peace, the Augsburg Interim was rejected by a significant number of Lutheran pastors and theologians.

 Pastors who refused to follow the regulations of the Augsburg Interim were removed from office and banished; some were imprisoned and some were even executed.
 In Swabia and along the Rhine River, some four hundred pastors went to prison, rather than agree to the Interim.
 They were exiled, and some of their families were killed or died as a result.
 Some preachers left for England (McCain et al., 476).

 As a result of the Interim, many Protestant leaders, such as Martin Bucer, fled to England, where they would influence the English Reformation.

 Charles V tried to enforce the Interim in the Holy Roman Empire but was successful only in territories under his military control, such as Württemberg and certain imperial cities in southern Germany.
 There was a great deal of political opposition to the Interim.
 Many Catholic princes did not accept the Interim since they were worried about rising imperial authority.
 The papacy refused to recognize the Interim for over a year, as it was seen as an infringement upon papal jurisdiction.